 Will I automatically get jail time if I don’t complete my domestic violence class?

-Will I go jail if I don’t complete my court ordered domestic violence classes?
+Will I go jail if I don’t complete domestic violence classes?

 If you have gotten a criminal charge for domestic assault or family violence, the consequences can vary.
 It is likely a condition of your probation for you to complete domestic violence or family violence classes.
 Many states have a short window of time to enroll.